 Seahorses

 Seahorses belong to the Hippocampus genus and Syngnathidae family.
-This genus includes more than 50 species.
-They don’t have a caudal fin; they use their dorsal fin and pectoral fins for swimming.
-They often use their tail to anchor themselves to corals, sea weeds, or sea grasses.
-They use their long snouts to suck in plankton and small crustaceans.
+There are more than 50 species in this genus.
+Unlike most fish, they have no caudal fin.
+Instead they use their dorsal fin and pectoral fins to swim.
+They anchor themselves to corals, seaweeds, or sea grasses using their prehensile tail.
+They then use their long snouts to suck in plankton and small crustaceans.

 Banded Pipefish

-Pipefish are also included with seahorses under the Syngnathidae family.
+Pipefish belong to the same Syngnathidae family as seahorses.
 While seahorses swim vertically, pipefish swim horizontally.
-Pipefish too have a long snout.
-They are snake-like in appearance.
-Many species have prehensile tails.
+They have a long snout like seahorses and a snake-like body.
+Many pipefish species have prehensile tails.

-Besides the aforementioned animals, even rats use their tail for maintaining balance.
-They can also wrap their tail around an object or hang.
-However, their tails are partially prehensile, which is why they might hang for a brief period.
-Also, bettongs and potoroos possess partially prehensile tails.
-These are marsupials that are native to Australia.
-These look like small wallabies and belong to the Potoroidae family.
+Rats can also wrap their tails around objects and hang from them, but only for short periods, because their tails are only partially prehensile.
+Bettongs and potoroos also have partially prehensile tails.
+These are marsupials native to Australia that look like small wallabies and belong to the Potoroidae family.